COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Washington/README.md

 8/1/24: Applied new StudentGroup_TotalTested convention to all files.
 Investigated "NULL" values in raw data, confirmed they were correctly coded as suppressed.

 9/21/24: Incorporated 2024 data, implemented changes from V2.0 Review.
 Updated BIE code.

+12/9/24: Fixed count issues, set StudentSubGroup_TotalTested to sum of level counts rather than ParticipationRate * Enrollment